Am I eligible for a personal loan?

 Find out everything you need to know about personal loan eligibility to give yourself the best chance of being approved.

-Applying for a personal loan, whether it's secured or unsecured, fixed rate or variable, for $3,000 or $30,000, is taking a big financial step.
-Every loan application you make is listed on your credit file, and once you are approved, you want to make sure you've applied for the right loan.
+Applying for a personal loan, whether it's secured or unsecured, fixed rate or variable, or for $3,000 or $30,000, is a big financial step.
+Finding the right loan can be difficult and getting approved can often be even harder.
+Every loan application you make is listed on your credit file, so you want to make sure you're eligible before you apply.

 Tips to get your personal loan over the line

-If you're unsure about your eligibility, consider the following tips to help give your personal loan application a boost:
+If you're unsure about your eligibility or worried you may not be approved, consider the following tips to help give your personal loan application a boost:

 - Open a transaction account with the lender you're applying with.
 If you're applying with a bank that has transaction accounts and the personal loan isn't time-sensitive, establishing a banking history with the lender can help get your application across the line.
 It can also speed up the application process.